mantidproject/mantid/docs/source/release/v3.13.0/diffraction.rst

   taken as the default, and any changes are reverted back to the default once the line they were made on has finished executing

+- New POWGEN instrument geometry for 2018 run cycle

 New Features
 ------------